Skip to content

 That’s the big question!

-Reasons for Seeds Sowing: Know where your food comes from.
+Reasons for Sowing Seeds: Know where your food comes from.
 You can grow more varieties than what is available to buy at the grocer, cost savings (each packet contains lots of seeds compared to the price of the vegetable/flowers themselves), it's easy!

-Reasons for buying starter seedlings: Seeds take time to grow so starters give you a head start, if you're new to gardening, growing from seed can be daunting when you're beginning, the trays for your seeds can take up room in an optimum position which you might not have on a Balcony or small space.
+Reasons for buying starter seedlings: Seeds take time to grow, so starters give you a head start.
+If you're new to gardening, growing from seed can be daunting.
+The trays for your seeds can take up room in an optimum position, which you might not have on a Balcony or small space.

-General seed guides will recommend generic plantings but it’s important to know exactly when to sow or plant.
+General seed guides will recommend generic plantings, but knowing exactly when to sow or plant is important.

-For example in Cool zones it is important to plant cool season crops so they have time to mature in the cool weather; if they are planted too late they will bolt to seed as soon as the weather warms up in spring; too early and the soil may not be warm enough for the crop.
+For example, in Cool zones, it is important to plant cool-season crops so they have time to mature in cool weather.
+If they are planted too late, they will bolt to seed as soon as the weather warms up in spring; too early, and the soil may not be warm enough for the crop.

-Here on the Balcony I rely on references that provide seed sowing and planting guides by zone for the reasons that I have stated above in the zone information.There are many free resources online that will tell you you exactly what to plant and when in your region.
+Here on the Balcony, I rely on references that provide seed sowing and planting guides by zone for the reasons I stated above in the zone information.There are many free resources online that will tell you exactly what to plant and when in your region.

 Some popular vegetables they suggest to plant in Autumn are:-